 IMPORTANT: At this step, many researchers are tempted to assess fragment size distribution of CUT&RUN purified DNA and/or analyze enrichment of known targets by qPCR.
-We do not recommend either of these analyses, which are derived from ChIP-seq and are not robust indicators of CUT&RUN success (see FAQs for a detailed explanation).
+We do not recommend either of these analyses, which are derived from ChIP-seq and are not robust indicators of CUT&RUN success (see FAQs).
 CUT&RUN is distinct from ChIP-seq, and the quality controls applied in one assay cannot be transferred to the other.
-In fact, raw CUT&RUN DNA yields are often below the sensitivity of Bioanalyzer/TapeStation approaches used to examine fragment distribution.
-Furthermore, because CUT&RUN is performed in situ, there is no chromatin Input, complicating enrichment analysis by qPCR.
+In fact, raw CUT&RUN DNA yields are often below the sensitivity of Agilent TapeStation[®] or Bioanalyzer[®] approaches used to examine fragment distribution.
+Further, because CUT&RUN is performed in situ, there is no chromatin Input, complicating enrichment analysis by qPCR.